F-I-D-O/Manuals/manuals/LLM.md

 - [`Actualizing`](https://claudionary.com/definition/actualizing/): Getiing from (prior) abstract output to a more concrete explanation required by the user.
 - [`Blanching`](https://claudionary.com/definition/blanching/): refining the user prompt to produce the answer more efficiently.
+- [`Bloviating`](https://claudionary.com/definition/bloviating): spending a lot of processing power on just the preamble/introduction of the response
 - `Building`: Claude codes
 - [`Canoodling`](https://claudionary.com/definition/canoodling/): Shared activations beteen multiple Claude threads.
 - [`Caramelizing`](https://claudionary.com/definition/caramelizing/): Composing an existing knowledge into a perfct response.
+- [`Clauding`](https://claudionary.com/definition/clauding/): Similar to `Doing`, i.e., a generic progress report.
 - [`Cogitating`](https://claudionary.com/definition/cogitating/): Intensive computation, Claude approached hard analytical problem.
+- [`Crunching`](https://claudionary.com/definition/crunching/): Claude tries to get a reasonable answer for the user, despite the resistance from the underlying data/code.
 - [`Cultivating`](https://claudionary.com/definition/cultivating/): Expand the response from a small initial idea.
 - [`Discombobulating`](https://claudionary.com/definition/discombobulating/): Claude plans how to express an already presented idea in a new way, so that the user can understand it better
+- [`Doing`](https://claudionary.com/definition/doing/): When the classification of Claude's thoughts is not clear, the `doing` keyword is emitted.
 - [`Drizzling`](https://claudionary.com/definition/drizzling/): gathering the required knowledge in an inefficient, sparse way, like a light rain.
 - [`Envisioning`](https://claudionary.com/definition/envisioning/): Early phase of Claude's thinking, before it decides wheter the idea is achievable, sound or the best way to to do.
 - [`Fluttering`](https://claudionary.com/definition/fluttering/): oscilating between several different responses that all seem to be correct.
+- [`Frolicking`](https://claudionary.com/definition/frolicking/): fast creative thinking, that does not require to much research or other hard work.
+- [`Gitifying`](https://claudionary.com/definition/gitifying/): Working intensively with git, reading the history, etc.
 - [`Gusting`](https://claudionary.com/definition/gusting/): when the thinking is unstable, swithich between almost idle state to bursts of thoughts spending thousands of tokens.
+- [`Hashing`](https://claudionary.com/definition/hashing/): Splitting complex problem into smaller parts
+- [`Herding`](https://claudionary.com/definition/herding/): Gathering knowledge from different sources to form a coherent response.
 - [`Honking`](https://claudionary.com/definition/honking/): Claude dramatically change the line of thought, based on the user prompt.
 This happens if the user manifests disatisfaction.
+- [`Hullaballooing`](https://claudionary.com/definition/hullaballooing/): competing subprocesses demands priority in completing the response.
+- [`Infusing`](https://claudionary.com/definition/infusing/): Adding context to the response, so that the user can understand it better.
 - [`Ionizing`](https://claudionary.com/definition/ionizing/): Extracting most of the information from the output, so it has a reasonable lentgth.
+- [`Kneading`](https://claudionary.com/definition/kneading): mixing all the facts into a response
 - [`Levitating`](https://claudionary.com/definition/levitating/): Claude is very close to give the definitive answer, but it hangs right before the end, before responding
 - [`Philosophising`](https://claudionary.com/definition/philosophising/): suspending all the tasks in favor of trying to understand the meaning of the user prompt.
+- [`Pollinating`](https://claudionary.com/definition/pollinating/): Adding knowledge to the response from a different context than what the user wanted, sometimes even from a different source or domain.
+- [`Pouncing`](https://claudionary.com/definition/pouncing/): When the solution is clear, and Clude just have to do some simple processing
 - [`Orbiting`](https://claudionary.com/definition/orbiting/): Failing to getting closer to the answer or solution of the problem
 - [`Quantumizing`](https://claudionary.com/definition/quantumizing/): Claude does not commit to a single interpretation of the user request, but persues multiple ways instead.
 - [`Razzmatazzing`](https://claudionary.com/definition/razzmatazzing/): Claude is excited, as the prompt is exactly at the right direction, it aligns with Claude's own thoughts.
+- [`Sauteing`](https://claudionary.com/definition/sauteing): Fastly, jumping between different ideas and concepts.
+- [`Shimmying`](https://claudionary.com/definition/shimmying/): The workspace is full of contradictory information, so Claude fights is slow way to build a response satisfying each of the contradictory facts.
 - [`Seasoning`](https://claudionary.com/definition/seasoning/): final touches of the tone, response draft is already complete,
 - [`Slithering`](https://claudionary.com/definition/slithering/): exploring a structured hierarchical document (JSON, Markdown) in a non-systematic way, exploring both the with (same level) and the depth (lower levels) in a sinusoid way.
 - [`Spelunking`](https://claudionary.com/definition/spelunking/): Claude is exploring a treacherous codebase, with lot of old APIs, fallbacks, or dead code